Respecting human rights is central to our values, and to the way we work – wherever we work.

 But effective management of human rights issues requires daily vigilance – from the way we work with our local communities to the way we choose our suppliers.
 For example, we screen suppliers to identify potential human rights risks of engaging or renewing that supplier, including around issues like forced and child labour.

 Talking to our stakeholders and getting feedback, including complaints, is a vital part of our approach to respecting human rights.
-It helps us to provide effective remedies where harm has occurred, improve the way we run our operations, and is also a crucial part of understanding systemic issues as part of our human rights due diligence process.
+It helps us to provide effective remedies where we identify we have caused or contributed to harm, improve the way we run our operations, and is also a crucial part of understanding systemic issues as part of our human rights due diligence process.

 All of our sites must have a complaints, disputes and grievance mechanism, in line with the UNGPs' Criteria of Effectiveness for Non-Judicial Grievance Mechanisms.
 These criteria help to make sure that any grievance mechanism we have in place is legitimate, accessible and trusted.

-In addition to our site-level mechanisms, we have a confidential and independently operated whistleblowing programme Talk to Peggy, which is available to all employees and their families, suppliers, contractors, business partners and community members.
+In addition to our site-level mechanisms, we have a confidential, anonymous and independently operated whistleblowing programme, which is available to all employees and their families, suppliers, contractors, business partners and community members.
 We make it clear in our Supplier Code of Conduct that suppliers and contractors are encouraged to use this service as necessary.

 We have also taken steps to increase our transparency around our human rights performance.
-This includes publishing our Annual Report to the Voluntary Principles Initiative on implementation of the Voluntary Principles on Security and Human Rights, trying to continuously improve our annual Modern Slavery Statement and recently publishing our view on the role of civil society organisations.
+This includes publishing our Annual Report to the Voluntary Principles Initiative on implementation of the Voluntary Principles on Security and Human Rights and our annual Modern Slavery Statement.

 We have committed to follow a range of international standards, including:

 - United Nations Guiding Principles on Business and Human Rights